 The difference between understanding and empathy is not subtle.
 It is indeed a chasm.
 Understanding without empathy is wanting power over someone; understanding with empathy is more akin to love.

 It is possible to understand someone and not even like them.
-That’s the problem, If one person understands another and is a predator, they can use that power to charm them, to control and dominate them – even if they don’t like them, and especially if the other person thinks they are liked.
+That’s the problem, If one person understands another and is a predator, they can use that power to charm them, to control them – even if they don’t like them, and especially if the other person thinks they are liked.

 This ability to understand and control without empathy has been noticed for a long time.
 The words, charm and spell (as in casting a spell) mean using words to essentially hypnotize people.
 The word “glamour” comes from the same word as “grammar.”
 All mean the use of words to, for want of a better word, ensorcel the susceptible, to gain power without love over them.

 Certain people have an almost instinctive ability to understand someone without having any empathy for them.
 They are the character disorders: the psychopaths, the narcissists, the borderlines, the histrionics.